How to Understand Political Correctness

 - The difference between self-censored speech and state-censored speech, and how much of each type is appropriate (“when does politeness become supplication?” “when does expected behavior become a mechanism for social control?”).

 - The complex line between hate speech,”PC” language, and satire.
-Why Richard Pryor is funny, David Duke is a racist, yet quoting either is generally ok in an educational setting.
+Why Richard Pryor is funny, David Duke is a racist, yet quoting either is generally OK in an educational setting.
+Comedy and satire poke fun at the existential absurdity of extreme positions that are overly sensitive or tolerant or insensitive or intolerant.
+Comedy helps us step outside our bubbles and laugh, sometimes it uses offensive and insensitive dark humor… and what is “incorrect” can become in that moment, in that context, “correct”.

-- The different paradoxes related to tolerance (paradoxes regarding being too PC or not PC enough).
-This includes examining the differences between “the social justice warrior progressive version of PC” which might shun you for not eating organic (and is sometimes called cultural marxism), “the right-wing “patriotically correct” version of PC” which might shun you for not having 2.5 kids, a white picket fence, and a close relationship with Jesus (what I call cultural fascism), and “the liberty-minded laissez faire version of being adverse to any sort of self-or-state censorship” and might shun you for applying sensitivity and manners to a historically oppressed group (what I call cultural laissez-faire-ism).
-Here we can describe how these types can be aggressively or passively tolerant or intolerant of tolerance or intolerance, and how that can be “a slippery slope” in “extremes” leading to both under-and-over correction of behavior or under-or-over sensitivity (consider, both the NAZI and Communists practiced extreme forms of tolerance and intolerance and lacked sensitivity and tolerance toward out-groups and were often overly sensitive and tolerant toward their in-group).
+- The different paradoxes related to tolerance or Different PC Ideologies (paradoxes regarding being too PC or not PC enough).
+This includes examining the differences between “the social justice warrior progressive version of PC” which might shun you for not eating organic or using terms like cis-gender (can be overly sensitive and tolerant, but is intolerant of intolerance, it seeks total equality at the expense of some liberty, and is sometimes called cultural marxism), “the right-wing “patriotically correct” version of PC” which might shun you for not having 2.5 kids, a white picket fence, and a close relationship with Jesus (can be insensitive and intolerant, and is typically tolerant of insensitive viewpoints while being overly sensitive about their own ideology, it seeks equality for an in-group and inequality in general at the expense of liberty, it is like PC for smaller groups, but since it is a smaller group it tends to show insensitivity to a much wider array of people while like PC being hyper sensitive about its own issues and intolerant of differing views, what I call cultural fascism or “patriarchally correct”), and “the liberty-minded laissez faire version of being adverse to any sort of self-or-state censorship” and might shun you for applying sensitivity and manners to a historically oppressed group and is tolerant of aggressive speech and adverse to any sort of censorship (is typically just overly tolerant and overly insensitive, it seeks total liberty at the expense of equality, what I call cultural laissez-faire-ism or political laissez-faire-ism).
+This isn’t to say that one group can’t practice another type, but generally we can just say there is a right, left, and libertarian version of PC, and each has different qualities and complications (there might also be more types, these are the ones I’ve detected).
+Here we can describe further how these types can be aggressively or passively tolerant or intolerant of tolerance or intolerance, and how that can be “a slippery slope” in “extremes” leading to both under-and-over correction of behavior or under-or-over sensitivity (consider, both the NAZI and Communists practiced extreme forms of tolerance and intolerance and lacked sensitivity and tolerance toward out-groups and were often overly sensitive and tolerant toward their in-group).
+TIP: Compare this theory to the virtue table below and you have the basis of a good political correctness theory.
+Whatever the above lacks in 100% accuracy, the foundation of it in my opinion spot on (the idea that this is all based on sensitivity, tolerance, and censorship and relates back to the left-right is in my opinion provably correct; the names and theories I create based on that are more debatable and is still getting fleshed out).

 We describe all these different types of political correctness, their meanings, and their complexities below in an effort to properly define what political correctness truly means.